 miaa PrivateGroups offers a rich API to implement delegated administration, access control for identity-of-things and eco-system management.

+We use the ‘carnet’ as the digital representation of the asset.
 The carnet can initially be provisioned from a back-end system, such as an ERP or purpose-built application.
 Its further administration is done by the end-users, for example using the miaa Self-service App.

 - share the maintenance role for an appliance, and connect appliance owners with professionals such as the vendor, the store and the technicians